simonhackler/svelte-stripe-table/README.md

 # Svelte Stripe Table Components

-This repository contains Svelte components for easily displaying Stripe pricing tables in your Svelte applications.
+This repository contains Svelte components for easily displaying a Stripe pricing table in your Svelte application.

-## Features

-*   Display one-time, monthly, and annually recurring prices from Stripe.
-*   Automatic tabbed navigation for different billing intervals (Monthly, Annually, One-time).
-*   Customizable locale and currency display.
-*   Highlights active subscriptions.
-*   Integrates with Stripe product metadata for additional display options (e.g., "pill" text).

 ## Components